 We strongly encourage students to sign up for our FNST List Serv.
 The UNBC FNST listserv is designed to provide a venue for those interested in Indigenous issues.
-This is a one-way broadcast from the UNBC First Nations Studies Department to registered members highlighting “Events, News, & Job Opportunities” at UNBC, in the Community/ies, and Elsewhere with no more than five e-mails per week.
+This is a one-way broadcast from the UNBC First Nations Studies Department to registered members highlighting events, news and job opportunities at UNBC, in the communities and elsewhere, with no more than five e-mails per week.

 To subscribe (or unsubscribe) please sign up at FNST listserv.

 To have your news/event/opportunity passed through our listserv, please send us your announcement with an appropriate title in the e-mail.
 Please note that for the purpose of our mandate and respect of other people’s time, we will be screening the amount/types of e-mails we send out.